jeebaksabu2001/jeebak-sabu-portfolio/CV_Power_BI_Dashboard/README.md

 - Tool Name
 - Domain

-### Purpose

-These filters allow recruiters or viewers to explore specific parts of my profile based on their interest, such as analytics skills, Power BI projects, or technical tools.
+These filters allow viewers to explore specific parts of my profile based on their interests.

-## 4. Skills Overview
+### 4. Skills Overview

-The Skills Overview table groups my skills into major skill areas.
+The skills section groups my capabilities into key areas:

-### Skill Areas Included

 - Business Intelligence
 - Data Analytics